slsdetectorgroup/slsDetectorPackage/slsDetectorSoftware/generator/readme.md

 - check_det_id: if true it will check the detector id and throw an error if it is not valid
 - convert_det_id: if true it will convert the detector id to the correct type `std::vector<int>{ det_id }`
 - store_result_in_t: if true it will store the result of the function in the variable t (more on it in tricky things)
-- infer_action: if true it will infer the action (only if det is used)
+- infer_action: if true it will infer the action (only if sls_detector is used)
 - detectors: the detectors that have specific behaviour
 - args: the arguments of the command
 - argc: the number of arguments